Prompt Engineering for GTM Automation: Practical Patterns That Work

 Version Controlling Your Prompts

 Prompts are code.
 They should be version controlled, reviewed, and deployed with the same rigor as any other production code.
-This sounds obvious, but most teams manage their prompts in spreadsheets or, worse, directly in their platform’s UI with no history.
+Most teams manage their prompts in spreadsheets or directly in their platform’s UI with no history.
+That’s a disaster waiting to happen.

 What to Track